CNES/lenapy/paper.md

 ## Oceanography (`.lnocean`)

 The `lnocean` accessor provides a lightweight wrapper around selected GSW (TEOS-10) routines [@Mcdougall_2011], exposing them as native xarray methods for oceanographic datasets.
-It includes:
+Based on any dataset containing :

-- Conservative and potential temperature;
+- any of insitu, conservative or potential temperature
-- Absolute and practical salinity;
+- any of practical, relative or absolute salinity
+- depth coordinate
+it provides through the .lncoean extension direct access to selected GSW routines, and integrated values over all or part of the water column :
+- Ocean heat content;
+- Steric sea levels;
-- Density and dynamic height.
+- Density and dynamic height;
+- ...

 ## Time series and climatology tools (`.lntime`)